-The 31-year-old has not represented the Azzurri since Euro 2012 but has been reborn this term under Roberto Donadoni and will be intent on proving his enduring class in TurinCOMMENT
+The 31-year-old has not represented the Azzurri since Euro 2012 but he has been reborn this term under Roberto Donadoni and will be intent on proving his enduring class in Turin.

-As he has proved throughout a turbulent career, Cassano is many things but what he is not is false.
+As he has proved throughout a turbulent career, Cassano is many things but what he is not, is false.
 What you see is very much what you get.
-He always speaks his mind, for better or for worse - more often than not, for worse.
-This, after all, is a player whom Fabio Capello found so unprofessional during their time together at Roma and Real Madrid that he coined the term 'Cassanata' to describe ill-disciplined behaviour.
+He always speaks his mind, for better or for worse.
+More often than not, for worse.
+This, after all, is a player that Fabio Capello found so unprofessional during their time together at Roma and Real Madrid that he coined the term ‘Cassanata’ to describe ill-disciplined behavior.

 |CASSANO'S CAREER STATS

-It was a goal of staggering quality from one so young, the forward first controlling the ball on his heel and then his head before racing away from Laurent Blanc, turning inside Christian Panucci and then firing home.
-Here was a raw, precocious talent playing the game with the kind of impudence usually reserved for a kickabout among friends.
+It was a goal of staggering quality from one so young, Cassano first controlling the ball on his heel and then his head before racing away from Laurent Blanc, turning inside Christian Panucci and then firing home.
+Here was a raw, precocious talent playing the game with the kind of impudence usually reserved for a kick-about among friends.
 A true 'street footballer' who just wanted to enjoy himself.
-The only trouble was that Cassano wanted to enjoy himself off the field as much as on it.
+The only trouble was, Cassano wanted to enjoy himself off the field as much as on it.

-Hardly surprising, then, that Cassano was never in a peak physical condition during his 18-month stay in the Spanish capital, during which time he made just 19 appearances in La Liga and scored two goals.
+Hardly surprising, then, that Cassano was never in a peak physical condition during his 18-month stay in the Spanish capital, during which time he managed just 19 appearances in La Liga and two goals.

-Though he never remained far from controversy, a transfer to Sampdoria - initially on loan - seemed to stabilise Cassano and his form at the Stadio Luigi Ferraris earned him a move to AC Milan in January 2011.
+Though he never remained far from controversy, a transfer to Sampdoria - initially on loan - seemed to stabilize Cassano and his form at the Luigi Ferraris ultimately earned him a move to AC Milan in January 2011.

 His resurgence continued with the Rossoneri - despite a minor stroke in November 2011 - and Italy boss Cesare Prandelli paired ‘Fantonio’ with the equally enigmatic Mario Balotelli at Euro 2012.
 “If we're counting on me to keep Mario on the straight and narrow,” Cassano mused during the tournament, “then we are in a bad way!”

-Discarding the forward appeared a shrewd decision given that, after an acrimonious exit from Milan in the summer of 2012, the forward parted company with city rivals Inter in equally rancorous circumstances just 12 months later.
+Discarding Cassano appeared a shrewd decision given that after an acrimonious exit at Milan in the summer of 2012, the forward parted company with city rival Inter in equally rancorous circumstances just 12 months later.
 While it seemed that Cassano, now married with two children, had settled down, he had clearly not grown up.

 Enter Roberto Donadoni.
-Parma signed the veteran from Inter for an undisclosed fee on July 4, 2013.
-Little was expected of a player just days away from his 31st birthday but Cassano flourished at the Stadio Ennio Tardini.
+Parma signed Cassano from Inter for an undisclosed fee on July 4, 2013.
+Little was expected of a player just days away from his 31st birthday - but Cassano flourished at the Ennio Tardini.

-He briefly flirted with the idea of a return to Sampdoria during the January transfer window but decided to stay put, primarily because of the coach's role in his remarkable resurgence.
+He briefly flirted with the idea of a return to Sampdoria during the January transfer window but he decided to stay put.
+Primarily because of Donadoni’s role in his remarkable resurgence.

-For a player who once admitted to have making the wrong decision 99 per cent of the time, rejecting Samp was one of those few occasions on which he made the right call.
-Indeed, by the time of his double in a 4-2 win at Milan earlier in March, the media campaign to have Cassano included in the Italy squad for the World Cup was already in full swing.
+For a player who once admitted to having made the wrong decision 99 percent of the time, rejecting Samp was one of those few occasions on which he made the right call.
+Indeed, by the time of his double in a 4-2 win at AC Milan earlier this month, the media campaign to have Cassano included in the Italy squad for the World Cup was already in full swing.

 "I can't do better than this,” he claimed.
 “I don't know if there's still a chance but I'm doing everything in my power to give Prandelli something to think about.”

 In that sense, a stellar showing against Juventus in Turin on Wednesday night would turn calls for his recall into demands.
-Few would argue that he does not deserve one last chance to finally fulfil his potential on the game's grandest stage.
-Indeed, after his San Siro heroics, Cassano revealed that he had "lost 10 kilos to go to Brazil.
+Few would argue that he doesn't deserve one last chance to finally fulfill his potential on the game's grandest stage.
+Indeed, after his San Siro heroics, Cassano revealed that he’d "lost 10 kilos to go to Brazil.
 I'm on a diet and I've stopped eating focaccia ... except for once a week!"

-Clearly, Cassano's old appetites have not yet been fully sated but he has at least rediscovered his hunger for the game and that is something that all real football people will appreciate.
+Clearly, Cassano’s old appetites have not yet been fully sated but he has at least rediscovered his hunger for the game and that's something that all real football people will appreciate.